 Suppose we wish to estimate mean adjusted person income of females age 25 to 34 in Alabama.
-Table 4 below summarizes the computation of the terms in the formula for s2.
-The PUMS data for Alabama has 12,893 records for females age 25 to 34 that have a non-missing value for person income.
+The table below summarizes the computation of the terms in the formula for s2.
+The PUMS data for Alabama has 2,575 records for females age 25 to 34 that have a non-missing value for person income.